2012 National League Division Series: Game 4

 In Game 4, needing another win to keep their season alive, the Giants' offense finally came to life. Ángel Pagán hit the second pitch of the night, from emergency starter Mike Leake, over the right field wall for a lead-off home run, the first in Giants postseason history.
 Pitching for the Giants, Barry Zito struggled early, allowing a two-out single to Joey Votto, then walking three consecutive Reds hitters in the bottom of the first to force in a run.
 In the second inning, Gregor Blanco hit a two-run home run to give the Giants a 3–1 lead.
 Zito continued to struggle, needing 76 pitches to complete just under three innings of work and allowing a home run to Ryan Ludwick in the third that made it 3–2 Giants.
 George Kontos relieved Zito that inning.
-In the fifth, Back-to-back doubles by Joaquín Árias and Pagán off of Leake, followed by a Pablo Sandoval sacrifice fly off of Sam LeCure gave the Giants a 5–2 lead.
+In the fifth, Back-to-back doubles by Joaquín Árias and Pagán off Leake, followed by a Pablo Sandoval sacrifice fly off Sam LeCure gave the Giants a 5–2 lead.
 Tim Lincecum struck out six batters in 4 1/3 innings for the Giants, ultimately getting the win.
-In the bottom of the sixth, Drew Stubbs hit a leadoff double off of Lincecum, moved to third on a groundout and scored on Brandon Phillips's sacrifice fly, but in the seventh, Arias hit a leadoff double off of Jose Arredondo, then scored on Marco Scutaro's double before Sandoval's two-run home run made it 8–3 Giants.
+In the bottom of the sixth, Drew Stubbs hit a leadoff double off Lincecum, moved to third on a groundout and scored on Brandon Phillips's sacrifice fly, but in the seventh, Arias hit a leadoff double off Jose Arredondo, then scored on Marco Scutaro's double before Sandoval's two-run home run made it 8–3 Giants.
 Santiago Casilla closed out the game, and the Giants avoided elimination for the second straight night, setting up a decisive Game 5.